s-polly/foundry-samples/infrastructure/infrastructure-setup-bicep/01-connections/apim/README.md

 This folder contains Azure Bicep templates for creating APIM (API Management) connections to Azure AI Foundry projects.

+> **⚠️ IMPORTANT**: Before running any deployment, follow the [Setup Guide](./apim-setup-guide-for-agents.md) guide to properly configure your APIM service and obtain all applicable parameters.
+Make sure to collect these parameters to avoid 404/deploymentNotFound errors during Agent API execution:
+> 1. **inferenceApiVersion** - The API version for chat completions calls if api-version is required
+> 2. **deploymentApiVersion** - The API version for deployment operations if using dynamic discovery and api-version is required.
+> 3. **apiName** - The name of your API in APIM (e.g., "foundry", "openai")
+> 4. **deploymentInPath** - Whether deployment ID is in the URL path or in body as model field in chat completions API call.
+>
+> These parameters must match your actual APIM configuration to ensure successful deployments.

 ## Prerequisites

 1. **Azure CLI** installed and configured